neosyon/SimpTextAlign/README.md

 *language*: the language of the newsela texts.
 It can be *es* or *en*.

 *similarityStrategy*: is the strategy employed to compare the texts.
 It can be *CNG*, *WAVG*, or *CWASA*, where the *N* in *CNG* should be changed for the desired *n*-gram size, e.g. *C3G*.
-Default: *C3G*
+Recommended: *C3G*

 *alignmentLevel*: is the text alignment level, i.e. the representation of each to align.
 It can be *paragraphSeparatedByEmptyLine*, *sentence*, or *sentenceWithParagraphSeparatedByEmptyLinePreAlignment*.
-Default: *sentence*.
+Recommended: *sentence*.

 *alignmentStrategy*: is the strategy to align the compared texts.
 It can be *closestSimStrategy* or *closestSimKeepingSequenceStrategy*.
-Default: *closestSimStrategy*.
+Recommended: *closestSimStrategy*.

 *subLvAlignmentStrategy*: this is only employed with the *alignmentLevel* option set to *sentenceWithParagraphSeparatedByEmptyLinePreAlignment*.
 It is the strategy to align the compared second level texts, e.g. the sentences inside the aligned paragraphs.
 It can be *closestSimStrategy* or *closestSimKeepingSequenceStrategy*.
-Default: *closestSimStrategy*.
+Recommended: *closestSimStrategy*.

 *embeddingsTxtFile*: the embeddings using the classical word2vec txt format with a first line with the number of embeddings and embedding length and the next lines containing the embeddings.
 This file is only required with *WAVG* and *CWASA*.